 You need this precision, mind you.
 If you use this lens at f/0.95 (and you were mad to use this lens if you weren't going to use it) then the smallest change knocks your subject very noticeably out of focus.

 We trained the lens on a model on a set at Nikon's stand, and it took some turning of the focus ring to even see her face in the viewfinder.
-At f/0.95 you need micro precision here - and focus peaking is undoubtedly your savior here.
+At f/0.95 you need micro precision here - and focus peaking is undoubtedly something you must engage to ensure that you are getting the right area of the shot in focus.

-But even so, for portrait photographers (for which this lens is definitely aimed at) a tripod will become something of a necessity.
+But even so, for portrait photographers (for which this lens is definitely aimed at) a tripod will become something of a necessity - if not least to improve your success rate during a shoot.
 Filmmakers are more used to shooting everything on a sturdy support - but the large degree of focus travel means that pull focus effects will need to be chosen with care.
 There is no autofocus here to help you out.
 Fortunately you get a small, rotating, tripod collar to help you mount the lens for easy rotation and for perfect balance.

-From the results we saw on screen, and in the viewfinder, however, this is a lens that photographers and videographers will want - or at least want to hire for particular shoots.
+From the results,, this is a lens that photographers and videographers will want - or at least want to hire for particular shoots.
 The out-focus highlights in the scene we were shooting appeared like giant full moons - and we can see this having appeal.

 The lack of depth of field may also make the Brenizer effect, much loved by wedding photographers, unnecessary - who wants to stitch together lots of images in post, when you can shoot super-blurred backgrounds in camera?